rordi/docker-mailcatcher/README.md

 # rordi/docker-mailcatcher

-A lightweight Docker image with mailcatcher (just 64 MB compressed / 187 MB uncompressed)
+A lightweight Docker image with [mailcatcher](https://mailcatcher.me/) (just 64 MB compressed / 187 MB uncompressed).

 You can pull the image from the [Docker registry](https://hub.docker.com/r/rordi/docker-mailcatcher/) and run with: